 About the Kingston High Street scheme

-- Provision of a two-way segregated cycle track on the west side of High Street between South Lane and Kingston Hall Road (i.e. a continuation of the Portsmouth road layout);
+- installed a two-way segregated cycle track on the west side of High Street between South Lane and Kingston Hall Road (i.e. a continuation of the Portsmouth road layout);

-- Removal of the northbound right turn pocket into East Lane;
+- removed the northbound right turn pocket into East Lane;

-- New signage and markings indicating no waiting or loading restrictions at any time outside loading bays;
+- installed new signage and markings indicating no waiting or loading restrictions at any time outside loading bays;

-- Existing zebra crossing on south side of Kingston Hall Road to be raised to footway level and converted to use by cyclists as well as pedestrians;
+- raised the zebra crossing on south side of Kingston Hall Road to align to footway level and converted for use by cyclists and pedestrians;

-- Provision of additional footway on the east side of Portsmouth Road to the north of South Lane;
+- provided an additional footway on the east side of Portsmouth Road to the north of South Lane;